chrisgrieser/dotfiles-old/README.md

 - They uploaded to git for backups and version history.
 - A public GitHub repository also enables easier sharing of individual configuration with others

-## Special Explanations
-- The `CSS3` Sublime Package has to be symlinked and cannot be installed automatically via listing in Package Control settings, since I modified it manually.
-(Removing autocompletions to avoid overlap with the `lsp-css` package.)
-- The fig settings are "inactive" since they cannot be properly symlinked [until a bug with Fig is fixed](https://github.com/withfig/fig/issues/693).
-- I don't use a zsh-framework, since most zsh plugins are honestly little more than a few lines to be copypasted, see [this critique of oh-my-zsh](https://www.youtube.com/watch?v=21_WkzBErQk), which I mostly agree with.

 ## How this Repository works
 These files only exist for the purpose of backup:
 - `crontab` on my main machine [is configured](Cron%20Jobs/30-min.sh) to run the script [30-min.sh](Cron%20Jobs/30-min.sh) every 30 minutes.